 Nearly a quarter of young people forced to take on an additional job to make ends meet

-A survey by KIS Finance has found that over 22% of those aged 18 to 35 have been forced to take on an additional job in order to make ends meet, as the cost-of-living crisis deepens.
+Whilst the Government proudly talks about the current low level of unemployment, a survey by KIS Finance has found that over 22% of those aged 18 to 35 have been forced to take on an additional job in order to make ends meet.

-Whilst recent figures from the ONS show that unemployment fell to 3.7%, its lowest level in nearly 50 years, many are having to take on supplementary roles to afford the basics necessities, as inflation soars to 9%.
+Recent figures from the ONS show that unemployment has fallen to 3.7%, its lowest level in nearly 50 years, but research has found that the lack of available well-paid jobs has meant that many are having to take on additional roles in order to afford the basic necessities.

+The current unemployment figures mask the struggle to find work that it compatible with people’s skills and training, leaving many forced to take on a range of lower paid roles in order to meet the ever-increasing cost of living.

+It’s hardly the job situation that many young people dreamed about when studying hard over the years!

 Key statistics from the survey found: